Fire Safety | Honor Code | Meal and Signature Card | Pets | Special Requests

 - A clean and well-cared-for appearance should be maintained.
-Clothing is inappropriate when it is sleeveless, strapless, backless, or revealing; has slits above the knee; or is form fitting.
+Clothing is inappropriate when it is sleeveless, strapless, backless, or revealing, has slits above the knee, or is form fitting.
 Dresses, skirts, and shorts must be knee-length or longer.
 Hairstyles should be clean and neat, avoiding extremes in styles or colors.
-Excessive ear piercing (more than one per ear) and all other body piercing are not acceptable.
+Excessive ear piercings (more than one per ear) and all other body piercings are not acceptable.
 Shoes should be worn in all public campus areas.

 For more information, please refer to the Honor Code.

 Use of Facilities

 Community areas in the residence halls are for residents to enjoy.
 Please make sure you clean up after yourself and leave the facility ready for someone else.
 If you leave the community area damaged or dirty, you will be charged for any repairs or cleaning.
 Please leave the furniture, including cushions and microwaves, in the lounges.

 Any items left behind will be turned over to BYU Lost and Found or sent to Deseret Industries.

 Fire regulations prohibit more people occupying a room than there are beds.
 The housing fee is for the bed only, not for the room.
 We reserve the right to maximize housing space by filling all available beds in a room.